VeinSyct/Quantum/README.md

 That is a quantum dimension?

 In computer programming quantum dimention is a virtual environment that is a place but doesn't necessarily exist, it is there but it not there.
-Picture this in physics the universe is made of neutrons and electrons which makes an atom.
+Picture this in physics the universe is made of neutrons and electrons which makes an atom and all these atoms are identical because these are made by just one entity a single quantum particle that exist in moment of infinit moments which makes up the entrire observable and invisible universe.

 Test application: